ibm-cloud-docs/solution-tutorials/android-mobile-push-analytics.md

 ## Objectives

 * Create a mobile project from Basic Android native starter kit.

 * Add Push Notifications and Mobile Analytics services.

-* Obtain FCM credentials and configure Push Notifications service instance.
+* Obtain FCM credentials.

-* Download the code and setup client SDKs.
+* Download the code and complete required setup.

 * Instrumenting the app to use Mobile Analytics.

-* Send and monitor push notifications.
+* Configure,Send, and Monitor push notifications.

 * Monitoring the app with Mobile Analytics.

   ![](images/solution9/android_architecture.png)